-UN Photo/Violaine MartinImprovised Explosive Devices
+UN Photo/JC McIlwaineImprovised Explosive Devices

 ICRCCurrent Issues in Armed Conflict Conference

-Join us during our open house to learn more about this part-time programme designed professionals, meet and exchange with staff, students and alumni, and discuss career opportunities.
+Join us during for our open house to learn more about this part-time programme designed professionals, meet with staff, students and alumni, and discuss career opportunities.

 Join us for a discussion with Laura Dolci, author of A Victimless Crime?
 A Narrative on Victims of Terrorism to Build a Case for Support.